 Univ.
-Prof. Dipl.-Ing.
-Dr.-Ing.
-Martin Berens
+Prof. Dr.-Ing.
+Martin Berens (BMK Endowed Professorship for Innovative Aviation Technologies) Dipl.-Ing.
+Matthias Ronovsky-Bodisch (Aircraft Systems Research Group)

-BMK Endowed Professorship for Innovative Aviation Technologies
+Funded by the European Union

 Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and not necessarily reflect those of the European Union or CINEA.
 Neither the European Union nor CINEA can be held responsible for them.